Carousel

 Note: This tab list includes overflow; tab positions may be inaccurate or change when a tab is selected

-• Avoid using infographics, maps, charts as images or images of text.
+• Avoid using infographics, maps, or charts as images, and do not use images of text.

-• Order slides by importance, with the most critical info first.
+• Prioritize slides by placing the most critical information first.

-• Tablist components provide keyboard navigation, making them less suitable for mobile devices where space is limited and users often prefer gesture-based slide navigation.
+• Tablist components offer keyboard navigation, which may not be ideal for mobile devices where space is limited and users prefer gesture-based navigation.

 • include accessible controls to start and stop the autoplay feature, allowing users to manage the animation according to their preferences.